-NATURES TREASURES AND NORTHERN LIGHTS ESCORTED TOURS PACAGE 2017-2018 6 Days/5 Nights
+NATURES TREASURES AND NORTHERN LIGHTS 2018-2019 5days/4nights

 • Depart Reykjavik and travel northwest via an undersea tunnel through Hvalfjordur (Whale Bay).
 Head to the friendly town of Akranes to visit the local Museum Centre, which preserves a comprehensive collection of geological and maritime exhibits.
 Afterwards, climb to the top of a lighthouse to enjoy spectacular views of the wild coastline.

 • Due to the location in West Iceland away from light pollution, your group is in a prime position to hunt for the luminescent green light show that Vikings believed were Valkyries riding across the sky.

 • -Hallgrimskirkja -Parliament House -Harpa Concert Hall -Akranes -Deildartunguhver -Barnafoss -Hraunfossar -Borgarnes

-• Here you'll embark on an adventurous sail in Breidafjordur Bay (UNESCO nominee) to encounter thousands of tiny islands and experience Viking Sushi, a sampling of sea scallops, urchin, and crab drawn onto the boat straight from the pristine Icelandic waters.
+• Day 3: Stykkisholmur - Snaefellsnes Peninsula - Borgarnes Approximate distance: ca312km/194miles "Viking Sushi" Sailing - Snaefellsjokull National Park & Glacier After breakfast, head to the delightful town of Stykkisholmur.
+Here you'll embark on an adventurous sail in Breidafjordur Bay (UNESCO nominee) to encounter thousands of tiny islands and experience "Viking Sushi," a sampling of sea scallops, urchin, and crab drawn onto the boat straight from the pristine Icelandic waters.

-• Along the rugged coastline of Snaefellsnes Peninsula encounter secluded fishing villages like Grundarfjordur, with its landmark Kirkjufell Mountain and surrounding fjord teeming with herring and orca whales, and Hellnar with a year-round population of less than ten residents.
+• You'll see secluded fishing villages like Grundarfjordur, with its landmark Kirkjufell Mountain and surrounding fjord teeming with herring and orca whales, and Hellnar with a year-round population of less than ten residents.
 The picturesque harbour village of Arnarstapi offers the opportunity to walk among columnar basalt rock formations and cliffs, swarming with colonies of seabirds.
 Throughout the day, savour the remote tranquility of Snaefelljokull National Park.

 • If weather conditions the night before were unfavourable, there is another hunt for the elusive Aurora Borealis.
 Ideal meteorological conditions include a clear sky with icy temperatures and, preferably, no moon.

-• Its centerpiece is Thingvellir National Park (UNESCO World Heritage Site), where Viking settlers established an annual assembly in AD 930 which has become the worlds oldest ongoing parliament.
+• Day 4: Thingvellir National Park Gullfoss Geysir- Reykjavik Approximate distance: ca370km/168miles National Park with Geological Wonders (UNESCO) - Exploding Geysers - The Famous Golden Falls Iceland's Golden Circle showcases a trio of celebrated natural attractions, including the dramatic Gullfoss waterfall and the geothermal fields of Geysir Hot Spring Area, alive with boiling mud pits, steam vents, and exploding geysers.
+Its centerpiece is Thingvellir National Park (UNESCO World Heritage Site), where Viking settlers established an annual assembly in AD 930 which has become the world's oldest ongoing parliament.
 Thingvellir is also a geological masterpiece, as it marks the visible site of the mid-Atlantic Ridge where the North American and Eurasian continental plates meet.

 • -Gullfoss -Geysir -Hveragerdi

-Package Minimum Stay: 5 Nights
+Package Minimum Stay: 4 Nights

-• Walk along the continental rift at Thingvellir National Park (UNESCO World Heritage Site)
+• Walk along the continental rift at Thingvellir National Park (UNESCO World Heritage Site).

 • Northern lights are dependent on weather conditions.
 Sightings cannot be guaranteed.